The Jirau hydroelectric project is a run-of-river power plant located on the Madeira River in Rondônia, Brazil.

 The project provided 12,000 direct and 30,000 indirect jobs during the construction phase.

-The power output of the plant is supplied via three 500kV transmission lines to the Porto Velho collector substation.
+The power output of the plant is supplied through three 500kV transmission lines to the Porto Velho collector substation.

-It is then transmitted to the Interconnected Grid System (IGS) via a new transmission line.
+It is then transmitted to the Interconnected Grid System (IGS) using a new transmission line.

 The plant owner signed a 30-year power sale agreement with distribution companies that purchase 73% of the total power generated by the plant.

 The total cost of the project is $8bn.
-National Bank for Economic and Social Development (BNDES) provided approximately €3.6bn in financing, while the remaining was financed by a consortium of commercial banks.
+The National Bank for Economic and Social Development (BNDES) provided approximately €3.6bn in financing while the remaining was financed by a consortium of commercial banks.

 Intertechne Consultores was awarded the contract for the resettlement construction and reservoir deforestation.
 Camargo Correa was awarded the civil works contract.

 Alstom Hydro was awarded the contract for supplying ten turbines and 17 generators.
-The contractual scope also included supply of 28 speed governors, monitoring systems, bus bars and surge / neutral devices, as well as supervision of erection and commissioning of the machinery.
+The contractual scope also included the supply of 28 speed governors, monitoring systems, bus bars and surge/neutral devices, as well as supervision of erection and commissioning of the machinery.